• Written by

 However, this doesn’t mean the program would be bankrupt and unable to pay out benefits.
 If Congress does nothing to reform the system by 2033, Social Security would still be able to pay 77% of promised benefits until 2090.

 Social Security has run out of cash reserves before.
-Congress reformed the program in the 1980s by taxing benefits based on income levels and by gradually increasing the full retirement age from 65 to 67.
+Congress reformed the program in the 1980s by taxing benefits based on income levels and gradually increasing the full retirement age from 65 to 67.

 How Much Will You Receive?